Prakash9019/mock_pitching_sample/frontend-integration.md

 1. **WebSocket Connection Management** - Cleanly disconnect from real-time communication
 2. **Session Analysis Generation** - End the session and get comprehensive analysis via REST API

+#### 🎙️ Enhanced Audio Conversation Recording

+During a pitch session, both user and AI audio are recorded, processed for optimal clarity, and stored:

+1. **User Audio**: Captured through WebSockets using the `audio_stream` event
+2. **AI Audio**: Generated using Text-to-Speech and stored on the server
+3. **Advanced Audio Processing**:
+   - **Noise Reduction**: Background noise is filtered out
+   - **Speech Enhancement**: Voice frequencies are boosted for better clarity
+   - **Volume Normalization**: Audio levels are balanced for consistent volume
+   - **Silence Trimming**: Unnecessary silence is removed while preserving natural pauses
+   - **High-Quality Encoding**: Audio is encoded at higher bitrates for better fidelity
+4. **Conversation Assembly**: When the session ends, all audio segments are combined in the correct alternating pattern (AI-user-AI-user)
+5. **Cloud Storage**: The complete conversation is uploaded to Google Cloud Storage
+6. **Audio URL**: A signed URL is generated and included in the `/api/pitch/end/{session_id}` response

+The audio URL can be used to:
+- Play back the entire conversation with enhanced audio quality
+- Download the conversation for offline review
+- Share the conversation with others (URL is valid for 7 days)
+- Analyze speech patterns and delivery style

 #### 🔄 The Complete Session Ending Workflow

 ```javascript